derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/03/2025 16:19:05 : 3 Database Admins walked into a NoSQL bar.
+11/03/2025 16:22:03 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
-The rest of them will write Perl.
+Microsoft hold a bi-monthly internal "productive week" where they use Google instead of Bing.
 <!-- replace-with-joke ends -->